adamsissoko/CS230/README.md

 ## Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?

-The client had a game called Draw IT or Lose It, and it was only available on android.
+The client had a game called Draw It or Lose It, and it was only available on android.
 They wanted to recreate their game on other operating platforms and get more customers.

 ## What did you do particularly well in developing this documentation?